 The Mississippi Motor Vehicle Title Act required a bill of sale as a supporting document when making an application for a Certificate of Title.
-Many dealers have been following a custom of providing an invoice to the buyer in lieu of a bill of sale.

 A bill of sale is an agreement between the buyer and seller that transfers ownership of the vehicle and title to the new owner.

 If you do not have a bill of sale form, you may be able to get one from your local DMV office, or from the Mississippi Department of Revenue's Motor Vehicle Division.
 The official Mississippi bill of sale document is Form 78013188.

 To learn more, read our complete article on transferring a car title in Mississippi.

 Do I need a bill of sale to transfer a title in Idaho?

 If you're selling a car in Idaho, you'll need to provide a bill of sale or receipt to prove the sales price.
 This is important for transferring an Idaho car title.
 Without it, the Department of Motor Vehicles will not be able to process the buyer’s title application.